abedinpo-cmd/EE250-Lab3/README.md

 Question 1: Why are RESTful APIs scalable?

+REST optimizes client-server interactions.
+Because they are stateless, the server doesn't have to remember past client request information.
+Also, their well-managed caching reduces the number and time cost of some client-server interactions, improving efficiency further.

 Question 2: According to the definition of “resources” provided in the AWS article above, What are the resources the mail server is providing to clients?

 Question 3: What is one common REST Method not used in our mail server?
 How could we extend our mail server to use this method?